Advice > Consulting

 Of course, skills like problem-solving are extremely important too, and you’ll be tested on these as well.
 But soft skills are probably the most difficult to teach, so McKinsey wants to know you’ve got them already.
 For this reason, you won’t be hired if you get a low score on the PEI.

-Now that you have some background on McKinsey’s PEI, let’s take a look at the types of questions you’ll face.
+Now that you have some background on the McKinsey PEI, let’s take a look at the types of questions you’ll face.

 2. McKinsey PEI questions

-Let’s take a look at each one in a bit more detail.
-We’ve shared some examples we found on Glassdoor to show you the slightly different ways your interviewer might ask you about these three character traits.
+Let’s take a look at each one in a bit more detail, with information published on McKinsey’s careers page and insights from our coaches and McKinsey experts.
+We also included some examples of PEI questions we found on Glassdoor to show you the slightly different ways your interviewer might ask you for each theme.

 2.1 Personal impact